kaikue/LovelyWorld/README.md

 		- push out of collision if possible?
 	- thrown solids will slide along nonsolid items- should all items just be solid?
 	- thrown item landing on head is weird
-	- make sure all music is preload
 - items
 	- magic wand
 		- animate/deanimate fruits and veggies
 		- other weird uses
 		- E or Z to use? or up?
 	- urns
-		- unique patterns that match pairs
 		- in different rooms: set destScene to other's scene
-		- carry to other rooms puzzles
 		- rotate urn to come out gravity rotated
 	- backpack
 		- stand on & press down while holding- put item in backpack